-Virginia launched its new Developmental Disabilities (DD) Medicaid Waiver Program on Sept.
+Virginia launched its new Developmental Disability (DD) Medicaid Waiver Program on Sept.
 1, 2016.
 The redesigned DD Waiver Program is in a period of transition as it implements many system changes.

 ***NEW DD Waiver Guide for Individuals, Families and Support Partners from DBHDS**** The VA Dept. of Behavioral Health and Developmental Services DD Waiver Guide issued October 2017 **** NEW Waiver Guide***** October 2017